 7. Seven Springs

-Continue the previous track towards Kolympia, and you will find yourself at Seven Springs (Epta Piges).
-Seven Springs is one of the most visited locations on the island, mainly because of the beauty it's landcape offers, but also because here you can find a place to cool down a bit from the summer heat.
+Continue the previous track towards Kolymbia, and you will find yourself at Seven Springs (Epta Piges).
+Seven Springs is one of the most visited locations on the island, mainly because of the beauty it's landscape offers, but also because here you can find a place to cool down a bit from the summer heat.
 A stream of cool water passes through the green valley, creating a small oasis.
 The waters from this stream end up in a small lake, in which you may also swim (careful, the water is quite cold!)

 8. Rhodes Town, Mandraki, Miaouli Beach